 Spearmint is added to many different things like confectionery, chewing gums and different types of teas, but usually not as the main ingredient.
-Alternatively, you can also buy Spearmint supplements, which provide a highly concentrated extract from the spearmint leaves.
+Alternatively, you can also buy spearmint supplements, which provide a highly concentrated extract from the spearmint leaves.

-Will spearmint tea help hair loss?
+Will spearmint tea help stop your hair loss?

 Spearmint was shown to be an effective anti-androgen in women when they drank spearmint tea up to twice a day for 30 days.
 Their levels of free testosterone dropped significantly, and the women reported better quality of life.

 However, the researchers noted that due to the short length of the trial, there wasn’t enough time to see significant clinical improvement of their condition, but hair growth cycle takes time, and therefore the trial needed to be longer.

 Nevertheless, the fact remains that spearmint did act as an anti-androgen, and therefore if taken long enough, there will be real benefits, including stopping hair loss due to androgens.